 Methods can be created and edited using the Browser Interface.
 Methods can also be created, edited, and stored on a connected data system.
 While a data system is connected to your GC, any attempt to connect to your GC via the Browser Interface will result in the Browser Interface having limited functionality.
 You will not be able to edit methods, edit sequences, and start or stop runs until the data system is disconnected.
-Similarly, once a Browser Interface is connected to your GC, any subsequent Browser Interfaces attempting to connect will not be able to edit methods, edit sequences, and start or stop runs until the first session is disconnected.
+Similarly, once a Browser Interface is connected to your GC, any subsequent Browser Interfaces attempting to connect will not be able to edit methods, edit sequences is disconnected.